The Only Harmless Great Thing: Origins

+Release

+The story, which is approximately 90 to 100 pages, was first released in the US as first edition by Tom Doherty Associates as a Tor.com Book.
+A paperback and ebook were published in Jan 2018, and it was edited by Marco Paliermi.
+Will Staehle provided cover design work to these.

 Reception

-The Only Harmless Great Thing won the Nebula Award for Best Novelette of 2018 and the 2019 Locus Award for Best Novelette, and was a finalist for the 2019 Hugo Award for Best Novelette, and the 2019 Theodore Sturgeon Memorial Award.

 Kirkus Reviews found it to be "rich (and) poetic", and observed that its "commentary around workers' rights, animal rights, and women’s rights" produces "a work grounded in injustice and outrage" which "never feels preachy", but also noted that Bolander's "gorgeous and vigorous" prose can hinder readability, as can the "frequent scene shifts".
 Publishers Weekly considered it to be "disjointed" and "hard to follow", with little "plot or (...) emotional hook", but nonetheless stated that Bolander's "lyrical writing is pleasant".